Right-size the India market opportunity

 Understand Indian customers' needs

 With a population surpassing 1.3 billion India will shortly overtake China as the world's most populous country.
-However, the level of diversity in culture, income levels, and business practices are unparalleled.
+However, the diversity in culture, income levels, and business practices is unparalleled.
 As a result, the needs of B2C and B2C customers are both highly distinctive and highly variable across the country.

 Adapt your business model for India

-Given the scale of the market opportunity, this is an approach that is well worth the investment.
+Given the scale of the opportunity, this is an approach that is well worth the investment.
 Whether its localising manufacturing and procurement, developing India-specific products or reimagining your go-to-market model, it is imperative that international companies take a first-principles approach.